google/ground-android/README.md

   https://developers.google.com/maps/documentation/android-api/signup.

-Be sure SHA1 fingerprint in keystore is registered in:
+Be sure the SHA-1 fingerprint described in the API key generation instructions is also registered
+in:

   https://pantheon.corp.google.com/apis/credentials